Tribes of Ethiopia

 Day 7: Karo-Mursi

 In the morning, drive to Jinka en-route visiting different tribal villages like the Bena and possibly small tribal markets depending on the day of the week.
 At Jinka we will visit the Ari tribal villages and we will witness their daily activities and a great photography opportunity to photograph when they do beekeeping, blacksmith work as well as different hand crafts.

 Day 8: Visit Mursi-Addis Ababa-Departure

 The Mursi, undoubtedly the most celebrated residents of South Omo are distinctive group of pastoralists.
-The Mursi are best known for their unique item of decoration, lip plates.
-Women of Mursi wear circular clay plate on their lower lip and the bigger a women can wear, the greater her value when she get married.
+The Mursi are best known for their unique item of decoration, the lip plates.
+Women of Mursi wear a circular clay plate on their lower lip and the bigger a women can wear, the greater her value when she gets married.
 Late afternoon, we take the flight back to Addis Ababa.
 You will have a room to refresh.
 In the evening, there will be farewell dinner party with traditional special buffet and local drinks.
 There will also be cultural dance show of the different ethnic groups living in the country.
 There will not be any better way of ending a trip.
 In the evening, transfer to Bole International airport for the flight back.